d-smith/cleaning-data/README.md

 The dataset may be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), and is described
 [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+The tidy data set produced by this project is based on the above referenced data set, downloaded on May 19th, 2015.

 ## R Script

 The run_analysis.R script produces a tidy data set consisting of the average of each